In the previous post, Ross presented the case of the Havelock North water contamination incident, explaining the lessons learned.

-So, as we’re going along, we make these assumptions like for example Ross mentioned the pipe lasting, you know, say think it might last 80 years or 100 years or 150 years and checking those assumptions over time, so as we are getting closer to 80 years, does it look like 80 is going to work or does it look like 60 is more like it or 120 is more like it.
+So, as we’re going along, we make these assumptions like, for example, Ross mentioned the pipe lasting, say, I think it might last 80 years or 100 years or 150 years.
+And checking those assumptions over time, so as we are getting closer to 80 years, does it look like 80 is going to work or does it look like 60 is more like it or 120 is more like it.

 So, checking those assumptions periodically instead of just leaving them in there forever and never going back to see if we were right or we’re wrong.
-Because you have to start somewhere but we kind of want to circle back I think and look at some of these assumptions.
+Because you have to start somewhere, but we kind of want to circle again, I think and look at some of these assumptions.

-Yes, it’s validating those assumptions and we’re in a science and evidence-based profession and so whilst you do have to make assumptions while you’re doing your initial planning, the practice would say you’re going to go and find some evidence to support that assumption or alter it at some stage.
+Yes, it’s validating those assumptions, and we’re in a science and evidence-based profession.
+And so while you do have to make assumptions while you’re doing your initial planning, the practice would say you’re going to go and find some evidence to support that assumption or alter it at some stage.

 Pretty basic stuff and I think sometimes we write our asset plan, and we get on with our programs, and life gets busy, and we just forget to circle back, as you said Heather and validate those assumptions.